 Then she does it, and everything is resolved.
 There’s no more organization, no more Janome, no more shogunate, no more orders, no more killing.
 Against all the odds, she can return to Elena’s new life and the seemingly resurrected Asahi.
 And even though it happens so fast, we know somewhere inside that this isn’t to be.
 Rinko, following orders herself to the end, stabs Sawa from behind in the streets, as Sawa attempts to return to the new life awaiting her.
 Sawa makes it home, reunites with Asahi, and dies sitting beside the peaceful Asahi under that night sky that has seen so much pain and so much joy in her brief life.

 It was really good at the end.
 The confusion of the rest of the story makes the details a little difficult to grasp, but the core emotional impact is there.
 It’s really sad and very effective for the story overall.
 And it definitely saved this series for me.
 If it wasn’t for all the knots being tied off there at the end with this quick succession of events, I would’ve thought this story had very little direction.
 I would’ve thought it was a messy attempt to try and tell a complex story while highlighting some interesting visuals and mis-displaying underdeveloped characters.
-But with the evocative events of the final couple of episodes, I can overlook even the convenience of Jin’s actions and Rinko’s literal backstabbing and simply admire the world the writers created for Sawa and these unhappy few were so very fortunate to cross ways with Sawa in the path of life.
+But with the evocative events of the final couple of episodes, I can overlook even the convenience of Jin’s actions and Rinko’s literal backstabbing and simply admire the world the writers created for Sawa and these unhappy few who were so very fortunate to cross ways with Sawa in the path of life.
 I was happy at the end.

 We don’t get a lot of historical fiction in anime.
 All of the characters are fictional except Tokugawa Yoshinobu-shogun, though technically he had abdicated his position as shogun by the Meiji Era.
 And the one time we see him, he’s a doddering old man, which would be inaccurate historically.
 But he was known for his attempts to instigate “Westernization” in Japan, encouraging French and even American political involvement in the state, something that kind of appears in dialogue here and there in this show.
 Others can comment on that history better than me.
 As far as I can tell with limited research, that’s the only real-world character appearing in this show.
 While historical figures make various appearances in anime at times, under various guises, etc., usually it’s not in a historical context or placed in the correct historical period.
 Since that is the case here with Tokugawa Yoshinobu, technically this show can be called historical fiction, making it a rarity in the anime world.